 How Do Landfills Work?

-Humans have been dealing with trash for thousands of years, and modern-day landfills are essential for managing waste responsibly.
-We all know our trash goes to landfills, but what exactly is a landfill and how do they work?
+Humans have been dealing with trash for thousands of years, and today’s waste facilities play a critical role in managing it responsibly.
+We all know our trash has to go somewhere, but what exactly is a landfill, and how does it work?

 What Exactly Are Landfills?